HadoukenIO/symphony-of/README.md

 ## Roadmap
 * Launch pop out chat windows on Notification Clicks
 * Spell Check Support
-* Screen Share Support
+* Support for “Meetings” and Screen Share (coming with OpenFin 9)

+## Known Issues
+* Content Navigation issues related to iFrames
+* Attachment feature no allowing to select ‘All File Types’
+* Notifications not observing “Color Coded Text” for specific Users